dreger/audaciousfox.net/_posts/briefings/2016-02-08-guardian-firewatch-review.md

 title: "The Guardian's Review of Firewatch: 4/5"
 date: 2016-02-08 12:30
 ---
-**Notes on spoilers:** _Although my comments and pull-quotes below are spolier-free, the Guardian's review reveals a number of plot details for _Firewatch_.
+**Notes on spoilers:** _Although my comments and pull-quotes below are spolier-free, the Guardian's review reveals a number of plot details for Firewatch.
 If you want to go into the game completely fresh, save the full piece for later this week._

 The Guardian's Nathan Ditum, [in his review][guardian] of _Firewatch_: